There are so many amazing things to do in San Diego with kids. You could spend a month exploring the city and still not see everything!

 We could get the upper class feel of Coronado, the down home feel of Mission Beach, or the surfer hipster vibe at Ocean Beach.
 We loved the variety and really enjoyed spending time at the beaches in San Diego!

-We had a lot of fun at this awesome park in downtown San Diego.
+We had a lot of fun at this awesome Waterfront Park in downtown San Diego.
 The kids had fun playing on the park equipment and there were some unique things like a surf board type thing they could balance on and this spinning thing that they spent a lot of time at!

 What I liked best is it is by the water so the view is amazing.
 Plus there is a fountain that the kids can actually run in.
 I did verify this with some of the workers there and it was totally fine for them to go run and around in it!

 When in San Diego make sure to make your way up to La Jolla to walk along the beach and to see the seals at the Children’s Pool.
-This is a really beautiful area and an amazing place to see the seals, walk around, people watch, take in the scenery and if the water isn’t to crazy go for a swim.
+This is a really beautiful area and an amazing place to see the seals, walk around, people watch, take in the scenery and if the water isn’t too crazy go for a swim.
 Learn more about seeing the Seals or Sea Lions at Tips for Family Trips.

 For more on La Jolla be sure to check out La Jolla Mom.